ArnoldDP/OStim-Community-Modlist/README.md

 https://www.nexusmods.com/skyrimspecialedition/mods/57618

  If you find any gamebreaking/major bugs (frequent crashing, infinite loading screens, extreme stuttering, etc), please dm me on Discord @Arnold#1526

+# A brief explanation of every gameplay overhaul included

+Melee combat is handled by ADXP + OCPA NG, as well as Valvalis Combat - Visceral Tactics.
+This is a patch that allows the mods Precision, Valhalla Combat, and Valravyn to work together in a cohesive way.
+Any of these mods can be uninstalled at any time, provided you know what you're doing.
+Dodge - MCO is also provided.
+You can adjust the keybinds for your power attacks and dodge in the MCM.

+Chemmings Nordic animations for ADXP/MCO were chosen because I just felt like it would fit the vanilla style the best.
+You are free to swap it out with anything you'd like, you don't need to run Nemesis or anything.

+Magic has had dozens of new spells added to the game including Hemomancy, Mysticicsm, Abyss, Lunaris, and Natura.
+I also included Spellsiphon, an incredibly unique set of spells that any mage would love to add to their arsenal (you'll find the book eventually)

+Racial abilities are covered by Evolution - Skyrim Races Rejuvenated.
+It makes several small changes to make races feel more unique, and not just reskins with a minor power that youll rarely use.

+Perks are handled by Vokrii.
+This is an extremely lightweight and minimalistic approach to perk overhauls.
+You can enjoy the small quality of life improvements it makes without being overwhelmed by an absurd number of changes.

+Lycanthropy and Vampirism are handled by Growl and Sacrilege.
+These two mods, like Vokrii, make small adjustments to the balance of these "diseases" that allows for more diverse and fun playstyles.

+Stealth had a few changes to make the vanilla thief more interesting.
+Book of Shadows adds several new systems such as fully animated masks, takedowns, and smoke bombs.
+Take a Peak is also included, and allows you to simply look through keyholes, who knows what youll see inside?.
+Most of these new systems can be completely ignored, or fully embraced.
+The choice is yours.

 # ENBs, LODs, Parallax, and all the other fun stuff